 For a trade-NTPO issue linkage strategy to be effective, the EU must be able to use trade sanctions as a mechanism to enforce NTPOs.
 Whether sanctions generate incentives that are substantial enough to induce partner countries to implement NTPO-related commitments is an important dimension of any assessment of the effectiveness of the linkage strategy.
 Borchert et al. (2021) find that the unilateral nature of GSP programs implies that the EU can use these more easily to enforce production requirements than is the case for trade agreements.
 They also argue trade conditionality should be administered in a more consistent and rules-based way, with beneficiary countries regularly monitored and their trade preferences more systematically revoked or suspended in cases of noncompliance.
 Gnutzmann and Gnutzmann-Mkrtchyan (2022) examine the effect of trade preferences withdrawal in Belarus and find no decline in total exports to the EU.
-Although industries benefiting from the program cannot rely on aggregate economic effects.
+Although industries benefiting from the program were affected, this seems to suggest that any political leverage deriving from the EU GSP program cannot rely on aggregate economic effects.
 Limited tariff sectoral coverage and low preference margins are the key obstacles.
 This leaves only sectoral impacts as an alternative leverage channel - if politically connected industries stand to lose from GSP withdrawal, they may lobby national governments to satisfy GSP requirements.